TSMotter/zpc/readme.md

 # Zephyr producer consumer with threads

-- This is a Zephyr RTOS application in freestanding topology that implements a producer / consumer concept
+- This is a Zephyr workspace application.
+- This app implements the producer / consumer concept.
-- This project was developed using `STM32F407 Discovery` development kit but it should be able to run in other targets, since there is no "special" feature being used
+- This project was developed using `STM32F407 Discovery` development kit but it should be able to run in other targets, since there are only common features being used like LED, GPIO, PWM, timer, Serial (UART).

 - The overall structure of the project is:
-    - Python script produces serialized data and sends it to embedded target over UART
+    - Python script running on the host machine produces, serializes and sends data to embedded device over UART (1152008N1)
-    - Embedded target received data, process it and produces some sort of output
+    - Embedded device receives and process serialized data in order to produce a corresponding output

 - The python script in `scripts/stream_sin_wave.py` is responsible for producing the serialized data
     - In this example, the data being produced corresponds to a stream of samples of a sinusoidal wave
     - [Read more about the sinusoidal wave tunning here](scripts/readme.md)
-    - The data generated can be generated as json, raw binary protobuf or HDLC frames and it can be forwarded to a file, stdout or to a serial port
+    - The samples can be generated as json, protobuf or HDLC frames and it can be streamed either to a file, stdout or to a serial port

-- The source code under `src` implements the embedded side code
+- The source code under `src` presents the embedded side of the system
+    - Bytes are received in an UART ISR and injected into a buffer
+    - Upon UART inactivity, a thread processes the bytes, unwrapping the HDLC frame, decoding the protobuf payload and changing a PWM duty cycle according to the samples amplitude.

 ## How to operate the repository
 - Remember to have the zephyr virtual environment active on the current shell